TOP 20 THINGS TO DO IN QUEENSLAND

 Read more from Tom on his blog traveltomtom

-CAPE TRIBULATON by Clemens of travellers archive
+CAPE TRIBULATION by Clemens of Travellers Archive

 The Daintree National Park and the Cape Tribulation area are far too beautiful to take a quick photo and then drive back to Cairns again.
 Right and left of the rainforest road there are a lot of interesting things to see.
 Cape Tribulation is located in the Daintree National Park and is located about 140 kilometers north of Cairns and about 80 kilometers north of Port Douglas.
 Among other things, this is because you can find plants in the rainforest that are among the oldest on earth; they have experienced the dinosaurs and have never seen an ice age because it has been tropical warm in this area for millions of years.